Your tailor-made master's programme

 You choose your research subject in consultation with the thesis coordinator.
 The subject usually originates from topics proposed by the GRS group, however the subject chosen must reflect your own research interest.

 During the research period you work on and write your thesis.
 This is graded by an examining committee including at least one independent internal or external examiner.
 You are also required to present your results during a seminar, the ‘colloquium’.

 Gaining work experience

-The 16 week internship is a required element of the master’s programme.
-In your second year you work at an institute outside Wageningen University or even outside the Netherlands.
-Your internship is a unique learning opportunity, where you can apply your academic skills in a professional environment, preparing you for your future career.
+The 24 credits academic internship is a required element of the second year of the master's programme.
+You work at an institute or company outside Wageningen University, or even abroad for a period of 16 weeks.
+Your internship is a unique learning opportunity, where you can apply your academic skills in a professional environment.
+You learn to focus on your field of interest and you gain work experience, preparing you for your future (academic) career.

 Academic Consultancy course (12 credits)